aurollan/Embedded_C_STM32F3/readme.md

-# [WORK IN PROGRESS] Embedded C development  WITHOUT IDE but using Makefile and VIM (Or any Text editor you want)
+# [WORK IN PROGRESS] Embedded C development  WITHOUT IDE but using Makefile and VIM (Or any Text editor you want) and CMSIS Library (optionnal but reliable).
 This repository contains all the resources I used to learn how to develop on microcontrolleur.
 I explain all choices made to build my project.